Table of Content:

 What is tretinoin (Retin-A) cream?

-Tretinoin, (also known as all-trans retinoic acid ATRA), is a topical prescription medication belonging to the retinoid class.
+Tretinoin, (also known as all-trans retinoic acid ATRA), is a topical medication (so called prescription retinoid) belonging to the retinoid class.
 Tretinoin is used to treat various skin conditions by regulating the process of skin cell growth and differentiation.
 In simpler terms, tretinoin help regulate how skin cells develop and mature which is beneficial to manage different skin problems1.
 For example, tretinoin accelerates the turnover of aging skin cells while stimulating the generation of fresh ones.
 Consequently, it also helps unclogging pores, reducing inflammation, and improving the overall skin texture appearance.

-What is tretinoin used for?
+What is tretinoin and what is it used for?

 Treatment of acne